Practical-Theorist/EDAV_CommunityContribution/Chapter 15 Tree.md

-# Chapter 15 Tree Map
+# Chapter 15 Tree

 Author: Zhihua Lv

 Translated by Huijun Cui

-The tree map can show the including and included relationships between nodes
+The tree can show the including and included relationships between nodes

 ## Data